Subtitle: The Article VI Placebo

 While I join the JBS in sympathy in wishing all judges, politicians and bureaucrats followed the letter of the written Constitution, there are at least two reasons why this is as fanciful as the Left’s dream of perfect social justice.

 First, while every patriot respects our Constitution with secular reverence, it isn’t the day-to-day Constitution that guides government.
 A true constitutionalist bureaucrat would refuse to enforce the myriad regulations that, for instance, abuse the Commerce Clause.
 But, thanks to the Scotus’ 1942 Wickard v.
 Filburn decision, the administrative state follows a living and breathing Constitution amended dozens of times by the Scotus.
 It is a phantasm for the JBS to think everyone in government, at the expense of their jobs, will stand athwart several generations of Scotus revisions to the Commerce Clause.

 Limitation to enumerated powers just doesn’t enter the equation.
-The JBS appeals to constitutional virtue are noble, but unrealistic.
+The JBS appeals to constitutional virtue are noble but unrealistic.
 Freezing a governing form while those in government corrupt it is to invite civil disorders.
-Instead, we the sovereign people must do our duty, protect ourselves and our posterity by calling an Article V COS to restore the Framers’ PROVEN form of government.
+Instead, we the sovereign people must do our duty to protect ourselves and our posterity by calling an Article V COS to restore the Framers’ PROVEN form of government.